aadilmoghal/SF2/README.md

 The application must:

-* Be deployed to a Virtual Machine for testing
+* Be deployed to a Virtual Machine for testing.

-* Be deployed in a managed Kubernetes Cluster for production
+* Be deployed in a managed Kubernetes Cluster for production.

-* Make use of a managed Database solution
+* Make use of a managed Database solution.

 # Technologies